Learning Credal Ensembles via Distributionally Robust Optimization: Main Method: CreDRO

 Methodologically, we adopt the adversarially reweighted learning (ARL) framework in \eqref{Eq: DROeq3} from the \emph{group DRO} family (see Section~\ref{Subsec: DRO}).
 Our method enables standard batch-wise optimization for NN training under the ARL framework while encouraging each network to specialize in different group distributions.
 As a result, the CreDRO produces diverse probabilistic predictions that reflect a range of different degrees of relaxation of the i.i.d. assumption between train-test distributions.
 In the following, we first describe our implementation of the DRO strategy for a single model, and then present the ensemble training procedure.

+\textbf{A Flexible ARL-based DRO Implementation.} { We instantiate the uncertainty set $\mathbb{W}$ in \eqref{Eq: DROeq3} as a conditional value at risk (CVaR) set at level $\delta$~\cite{levy2020large}:

+A smaller $\delta$ corresponds to a strictly more conservative uncertainty set, i.e., $\delta_1 < \delta_2 \implies \mathbb{W}(\delta_1) \supseteq \mathbb{W}(\delta_2)$.
+By assigning each member a distinct $\delta_i$, CreDRO constructs models with formally distinct robustness profiles, rather than merely reweighting samples arbitrarily.
+Under this instantiation, the inner maximization in \eqref{Eq: DROeq3} admits a closed-form solution---the optimal adversary assigns weight $\delta^{-1}$ to the top-$\lfloor \delta N \rfloor$ loss samples and zero otherwise:

+where $S_\delta$ denotes the top-$\delta$ highest-loss index set.
+This closed-form solution follows from solving a linear program over the simplex, where the optimum concentrates mass on the worst-$\delta$ fraction, and motivates the batch-wise top-$\delta$ approximation adopted in CreDRO.

-\textbf{A flexible ARL-based DRO implementation.} To avoid the inefficiency of directly estimating the weights $\boldsymbol{w}$ in \eqref{Eq: DROeq3} under the standard batch-wise NN training, CreDRO adopts a flexible approximation scheme inspired by \citet{huang2022two, wang2024CredalEnsembles}.
-Specifically, during batch-wise training, only the top $\delta$ portion of samples with the highest loss values in each batch are used for backpropagation~\citep{huang2022two}.
-Under this scheme, $w_n \!>\!
-1$ is implicitly assigned to the selected high-loss samples, while $w_n\!=\!0$ is assigned to the remaining samples in \eqref{Eq: DROeq3}.
-The underlying rationale is that these hard-to-learn instances may correspond to minority groups within the training data, thereby simulating potential domain shifts at test time~\citep{huang2022two}.
+Concretely, CreDRO adopts the approximation scheme of~\citet{huang2022two, wang2024CredalEnsembles}: only the top-$\delta$ portion of samples with the highest loss in each batch are used for backpropagation, implicitly assigning $w_n \!>\!
+1$ to selected samples and $w_n \!=\!
+0$ to the rest.
+Batch-wise top-$\delta$ selection, therefore serves as a direct empirical approximation of the full-batch CVaR objective.
+Furthermore, as shown in prior work~\cite{sagawa2019distributionally, levy2020large, huang2022two}, these selected hard-to-learn instances may correspond to minority groups within the training data, thereby simulating potential domain shifts at test time.}

-\textbf{CreDRO ensemble training.} In the proposed scheme, a particular choice of $\delta$ represents a hypothesized level of discrepancy between the train-test distributions.
+\textbf{CreDRO Ensemble Training.} In the proposed scheme, a particular choice of $\delta$ represents a hypothesized level of discrepancy between the train-test distributions.
 To build an end-to-end CreDRO framework---i.e., an ensemble of plausible members that encode varying degrees of assumptions about possible distribution shifts---we introduce a global, user-defined hyperparameter $\delta_G \in [0.5, 1)$ that reflects the assumed worst-case divergence.
 The value of $\delta_i$ used to train the $i$-th individual model is then:

-which corresponds to a uniform interpolation over $[\delta_G, 1]$.
-The lower bound of the design range for $\delta_G$ is set to $0.5$.
-This is because an overly small $\delta_G$ implies training focuses on a few high-loss samples, causing large average loss values for gradient updates during backpropagation, leading to unstable gradients and disrupting training.
-This phenomenon is observed empirically in our experiments, especially in early training stages.